 Here's how we do that!

-- All of our pasture raised Angus beef, American Bison, and pork and pasture raised heritage breed pork is sourced from family farms across the US that commit to ethically and humanely raise and care for their cattle, bison, and heritage (in our case, Berkshire and Duroc) breed pigs.
+- All of our pasture raised Angus beef, American Bison, Wagyu beef, and pork and pasture raised heritage breed pork is sourced from family farms across the US that commit to ethically and humanely raise and care for their cattle, bison, and heritage (in our case, Berkshire and Duroc) breed pigs.
 We also source wild boar (Russian Razorback) from Texas and Canada.
 No added chemicals, no miserable living conditions for the animals, just the best quality of life that the farms can provide--100% organic, vegetarian diets, outdoor space to roam around in, no antibiotics, growth hormones, or animal byproducts.
 They process the meat, slice the skin off, and ship 'em to us.
 Side note--your run of the mill grocery store doesn't sell heritage breed or wild boar bacon, let alone beef bacon, but sells chemically stuffed bacon made from factory raised pigs.

 - We create either a dry rub or semi-dry rub using our proprietary mixes of ingredients, coat the pork belly with it, and let it cure in the refrigerator for anywhere from 7-14 days (variations in the cure ingredients and curing time based on which particular variety of bacon we're making).

 - Once the smoking is complete, we let the bacon sit in the refrigerator for 24 hours to let the smoke even out through the meat and firm up the consistency.

 - After the meat has firmed up, we slice it!
 We use a deli slicer and slice all of our 1 lb packs of sliced bacon thick in short, sandwich length slices.

 - Once it's sliced, we package it up, refrigerate it overnight, and ship it the next day.

 Start to finish, from when we first get the meat to when the finished bacon is ready to ship out to our customers, it takes 11-18 days.

 We never use liquid smoke or inject our bacon with chemicals, and never freeze or cook the bacon.
 What you get is always fresh handmade bacon that was made to order less than a week ago!